influxdata/influxdb-rails/README.md

 ## Usage

 Out of the box, you'll automatically get reporting for sql, model, view and controller Rails instrumentation for every request.
-Additionally all exceptions are reported.

 ### Action Controller